 Keep your dog on a close leash if he or she has a tendency to be aggressive.
 Get familiar with the local dog laws in your area.
 Make sure everyone in your neighborhood knows your dogs and how to behave around them.

-Most importantly, contact Richard Grossman if you find yourself up against criminal charges in the wake of a dog attack.
+Most importantly, contact Jeff Manciagli if you find yourself up against criminal charges in the wake of a dog attack.